What Are the Different Dive Belts & Weights?

 Some weight belts hold a number of pouches that can be filled with normal lead weights or soft weights - bags with small lead shots.
 This system enables the diver to add or remove weight more easily than with weights threaded onto the belt.
 Another benefit of using soft weights is that they conform to the diver’s body and are, therefore, more comfortable to carry.

 Freedivers use weights primarily to counteract the buoyancy of a wetsuit.
 However, they are more likely to weight for neutral buoyancy at a specific depth, and thus must take into account the compression of the air in their lungs.
 Unlike scuba divers, freedivers rarely use nylon belts.
-A more popular choice is a rubber belt or, as it’s also called, Marseillaise belt.
-These belts contract on descent as the diving suit and lungs are compressed, keeping the belt tight throughout the dive
+A more popular choice is a rubber belt or, as it’s also called, a Marseillaise belt.
+These belts contract on the descent as the diving suit and lungs are compressed, keeping the belt tight throughout the dive

 What Should You Consider When Buying a Diving Weight Belt?

 There are several factors to consider when shopping for diving weights.
 In order to decide on the type of weight system that will best suit your needs, you need to think about the other gear you will be using it with.
 For example, if your BCD is weight integrated, you already have your weight system and only need to get the appropriate weight increments.
 If you dive in a dry suit, you may want both an integrated weight system and a weight belt.
 You will also need to think about the kinds of activities you plan to use the weights for.
 If you are primarily scuba diving, a more durable nylon belt may be a good option for you, but if you also do freediving, you may want to go for a rubber weight belt.
 Last but not least, you need to think about which type of weight system will be most comfortable for you to use.
 You should also make sure that the belt can safely carry the weight that you require.

 What Do You Need for an Effective Diving Weight Belt?